IBM-Bluemix-Docs/mobilepush/push_step_2.md

 To configure FCM credentials for Android applications and Google Chrome Apps & Extensions, complete the following steps:

-1. Open your Bluemix catalog and then click the {{site.data.keyword.mobilepushfull}} service instance you have created.
+1. Open your IBM Cloud catalog and then click the {{site.data.keyword.mobilepushfull}} service instance you have created.
 2. Click **Manage** > **Configure**.
 3. Choose either of the following options:
 	- For Android: Select **Mobile** and then update the GCM/FCM Push Credentials tab with the Sender ID/Project number and API Key.